-The southern portion of the Plan area is to be developed into park space with a drainage area of approximately 3.4 acres (see Drainage Area B3 in Figure 4-6).
+The southern portion of the Plan area is to be developed into park space with a drainage area of approximately 3.4 acres (see Drainage Area B3 in Figure 4-6a).
 Runoff generated from this area drains via sheet flow and natural concentrated flow to the southeastern portion of the Plan area and discharges to Crestvale Drive via a 24-inch surface culvert.
 Portions of the approximately three-acre park will be depressed to promote additional above ground storage and infiltration.
-Runoff that is not retained on-site will be conveyed to the southeast corner of the park and exit to Crestvale Dr. via a surface culvert and to the MS4 downstream to Arcadia Wash.
+Runoff that is not retained and treated on-site will be conveyed to the southeast corner of the park and exit to Crestvale Drive via 24-inch surface culvert and to the MS4 downstream to Arcadia Wash.